Authors: Uzra Sultana, Pavanesh Dwivedi

 What do experiences from the ground reveal?

-Arghyam conducted a study across eight villages in Punjab and Haryana with a large rural population practicing agriculture, to unravel the complexities of this emerging issue and explore potential solutions.
+Arghyam conducted a field visit across eight villages in Punjab and Haryana with a large rural population practicing agriculture, to unravel the complexities of this emerging issue and explore potential solutions.
 These states provide a clear view of the opportunities and challenges associated with increased greywater production in rural India.

 Substantial greywater is generated, but a limited amount gets treated